“I’m gonna make him an offer he can’t refuse.”

 The Internal Revenue Service “encourages a charity’s board of directors to adopt” specific written policies on matters including executive compensation, fundraising, and investments.

-The agency also advises organizations to put together a little whistleblower policy, and to whip up some handy procedures about which documents to keep or destroy, and for how long.
+The agency also advises organizations to put together at least a simple whistleblower policy, and to whip up some handy procedures about which documents to keep or destroy, and for how long.
 There’s even a sample conflict of interest policy in the instructions for Form 1023.

 IRS and Written Policies